bleroy/3d-junkyard/Atari130MX/readme.md

 #### Configure the keyboard for the modern layout

 Solder two jumper wires to the left of the PCB to configure it for Caps.
 This rewires the key that's above left shift and that's normally Control on a vintage keyboard.
-Control on the modern keyboard goes to the left of the space bar, and this key is reconfigured to be Caps.
-The two wires should short from the middle position to the right position.
-The silkscreen has helper text for this.
+Control on the modern keyboard goes to the left of the space bar, and this key is reconfigured to be Caps. **The two wires should short from the middle position to the right position**.
+The jumper wires are very short, follow the brackets on the silkscreen, not the longer lines.

 #### Mount the switches onto the plate